CherYou/AutoResearchBench/README.md

 ## Abstract

-The Academic DeepWide Search benchmark is designed for **scientific literature search** under conditions where credible answers typically require **full-text reading**, **fine-grained evidence**, and **multi-hop reasoning along citation relations**, rather than shallow keyword or abstract-level matching.
+Autonomous scientific research is significantly advanced thanks to the development of AI agents.
+One key step in this process is finding the right scientific literature, whether to explore existing knowledge for a research problem, or to acquire evidence for verifying assumptions and supporting claims.
+To assess AI agents' capability in driving this process, we present **AutoResearchBench**, a dedicated benchmark for autonomous scientific literature discovery.

 Two complementary tracks are evaluated:

-- **Deep Search** (*precision-oriented retrieval*): locate the unique paper that satisfies a set of obfuscated, detail-heavy constraints (including evidence that may appear deep in the main text, appendix, or tables).
+- **Deep Research** (*precision-oriented retrieval*): locate the unique paper that satisfies a set of obfuscated, detail-heavy constraints (including evidence that may appear deep in the main text, appendix, or tables).
-- **Wide Search** (*recall-oriented set construction*): given a topic and constraints, collect **all** papers that meet the specification—analogous to exhaustive coverage in a structured literature survey.
+- **Wide Research** (*recall-oriented set construction*): given a topic and constraints, collect **all** papers that meet the specification—analogous to exhaustive coverage in a structured literature survey.

 Empirical reports in the accompanying materials indicate that contemporary frontier models remain **far below saturation** on these tracks (e.g., on the order of **single-digit accuracy** for Deep Search and **single-digit IoU** for Wide Search), underscoring that strong performance on generic web browsing does not automatically transfer to these settings.